GenimousChain/gchain-ts-lib/README.md

 3. You can call Return or ReturnArray multi times, the message will be concated.
 4. If the length of return message is longer than contract-return-string-length, the message is discared silently, no exception thrown.

-## Query and transfer tokens from utrio.token
+## Query and transfer tokens from gcfio.token
-You can query/transfer the tokens from/to the account utrio.token, which Gchain Blockchain issues tokens to.
+You can query/transfer the tokens from/to the account gcfio.token, which Gchain Blockchain issues tokens to.
 To query tokens of an account, call method `Asset.balanceOf(who: account_name): Asset`; To transfer tokens between accounts, call method `Asset.transfer(from: account_name, to: account_name, val: Asset, memo: string): void`.

 For more details, refer to demo [balance](https://github.com/GenimousChain/TsSDK/blob/master/example/balance/balance.ts)。
 ```typescript